tmlittau/QuASAr_slim/docs/README.md

 The script runs the hybrid, DD-friendly, and disjoint suites (unless skipped via `--skip-*` flags), produces stacked bar plots in the workspace directory, and writes a Markdown summary table aggregating the index files.
-Use `--*-extra "..."` to forward additional CLI arguments to individual suites.
+Use `--*-extra` to forward additional CLI arguments to individual suites.
+For the disjoint command, the helper also invokes `plots/bar_disjoint.py` so you receive a side-by-side bar chart comparing the parallel QuASAr wall time against the fastest whole-circuit baseline (statevector, decision diagram, or tableau, colour-coded blue/orange/ green).

 ## Plotting utilities